vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/README.md

 # COVID and Bacterial Pneumonia Detector

-In this repo, we train a deep learning model to distinguish between x-ray images of healthy individuals and those with COVID-19 or bacterial pneumonia.
+In [__COVID-19-X-ray-Classifier__](https://github.com/vivianngo97/COVID-19-X-ray-Classifier), we train a deep learning model to distinguish between x-ray images of healthy individuals and those with COVID-19 or bacterial pneumonia.
+Because that repo included all training and testing images, the repo became very large.
+In order to make experimentation easier for the public, we built this smaller repo.

 # Test it out